-With regards to this Sophia myth, John Lamb Lash (2) claims to have read thousands of creation stories and has written that this gnostic story of Sophia is one of the most advanced and detailed creation stories that exists.
-Furthermore, he (as do I) believes that this complex gnostic story of origins is more than myth but is rather an attempt to describe real phenomenon which lies generally too far outside the average range of human consciousness to easily grasp.
-Because of this, he calls this the “Mythos” of Sophia, to distinguish it from a fictional or purely abstract myth.
+John Lamb Lash (2) claims to have read thousands of creation stories and has written that this gnostic story of Sophia is one of the most advanced and detailed creation stories that exists.
+Furthermore, he (as do I) believes that this complex gnostic story of origins is more than a mere myth but is rather an attempt to describe real phenomenon which lies generally too far outside the average range of human consciousness to easily grasp.
+Because of this, he calls this the “Mythos” of Sophia, to distinguish it from a fictional or purely fanciful myth.

 On Sophia’s Fall

-As John Lamb Lash posits, Sophia fell from the heavens and, upon being trapped by these lower gods, loses her Light and falls into lower dimensionality, into the spiritually absent density of matter.
+Sophia fell from the heavens and, upon being trapped by these lower gods, lost her Light and fell into lower dimensionality, into the spiritually absent density of matter.
 This is a profound archetypal motif, which pervades so many spiritual traditions, this idea of Light or spirit being bound within matter.
-It brings us into the modern field of quantum physics and ino the very nature of what we see as reality itself.
-Indeed, what is matter when the more we look at it the more we realize it is just empty space.
+It also brings in the modern field of quantum physics where the very nature of what we see as reality itself comes into question.
+Indeed, what is matter when the more we look at it, the more we see just empty space?

 Sophia is a mythological motif that represents our true inner nature buried deep within us, as the story will point to in later sections.
 She is the quintessential expression of the soul’s dive into the hardship of life.
 Sophia indeed is referred to as the world soul, Jung’s anima mundi, the soul of humanity.
-Lash takes quite literally in his view that Gaia, this earth, is actually Sophia bound in matter.
-(I hold this idea with soft eyes, not knowing if this is true or not, as compelling as this idea is.)
+Lash posits quite literally that Gaia, this earth, is actually Sophia bound in matter.
+(I hold this idea lightly, not knowing if this is true or not, as compelling as this idea is.)

-Sophia is like so many fairy tales, the girl who has dreams but is instead cast out or kept in the basement, a Cinderella of the stars.
+Sophia is, like so many fairy tales, the girl who has dreams but is instead cast out or kept in the basement, a Cinderella of the stars.
 Sophia is quintessential youth, joy, the desire for truth, and unrestrained passion.
-But as the archetype of initiation will have it (3), this needs to be tempered in the trials of the soul’s journey.
-A youth filled with charm and charisma can fly to the sun, but if left to continue her flight, at what point does her creative spark gradually turn into a pompous sense of grandiosity, as what happens to many who have tended to ignore the hard lessons of the soul’s passage.
+But as the archetype of initiation will have it (3), naive youthood needs to be tempered in the trials of the soul’s journey.
+A youth filled with charm and charisma can fly towards the sun, but if left to continue her flight, at some point her creative spark gradually turns into pompous grandiosity, such as what happens to many who have ignored the hard lessons of the soul’s passage.

 Sophia is a double figure.
-She is both a high and original divine feminine figure of creation, called Pronnoia, the great emanation and she is like a daughter, a complex figure who brings trouble to a more pure image of the divine mother.
-We might want to cling to a vision of Sophia as creator goddess in all of her majesty, but I am finding, despite resistance even on my part, that this second section of the story, Sophia’s Fall, is just as important as the first.
+She is a high and original divine feminine figure of creation, called Pronnoia, the great emanation.
+And she is also like a daughter, a complex figure who brings trouble to a more pure image of the divine mother.
+We might want to cling to a vision of Sophia as creator goddess in all of her majesty, but I am finding, despite resistance even on my part, that this second section of the story, Sophia’s Fall, is just as important as her initial grand entrance.

-There are so many cross references within the texts that include this theme of the Fall of Sophia, that constitutes a core of the earliest traditions of Gnosticism, that I believe that this is part of something that, I am suspecting, arose in a first century new dispensation, prior to the rise of Gnosticism.
-Like the sudden appearance of the Mayan’s creation story, Popul Vu, there was no specific precedent to this tale prior to this time and it is written about in many variations, extending out from that point in time, until her story gradually disappeared behind the brighter lights of the Christian orthodox narrative.
+There are so many cross references within the texts that include this theme of the Fall of Sophia, that constitute a core of the earliest traditions of Gnosticism, that I believe that this is part of something that, I am suspecting, arose in a first century new dispensation, prior to the rise of Gnosticism.
+Like the sudden appearance of the Mayan’s creation story, Popul Vu, there was no specific antecedent of this complex Sophianic myth of origins prior to first century and, for centuries following, many variations were written, extending out from that point in time, until her story gradually disappeared behind the brighter lights of the Christian orthodox narrative.

-This brings us to another very important question.
+This brings us to a very important question.
 Is Sophia to be blamed for a cosmic mishap that is possibly taking humanity aeons for to dig out from?
 Some texts clearly say yes, explaining that she did something that did not include the masculine aspect in the process of creation and therefore the whole project went awry.
-The Pistis Sophia is built on an extensive processes of Sophia’s grappling with the lessons of her folly.
-This is hard to swallow in this modern era when it is harder to go along with the story that women, Eve not withstanding, are at fault for humanity’s failings.
+The Pistis Sophia is a long expose of Sophia’s grappling with the lessons of her folly.
+This is hard to swallow in this modern era when it is harder to go along with the story that it was a woman, Eve not withstanding, who might ultimately be at fault for humanity’s failings.
 However, if we are to take a closer look, we may not want to be so quick to blame Sophia.

 Sophia did not fall but she came specifically to “prepare” to “build bodily dwellings”.

-John Lamb Lash, however, believes that Sophia was on a mission to implant this local neighborhood of the universe with a seed of the divine, a mission that ran into problems.
+John Lamb Lash believes that Sophia was on a mission to implant this local neighborhood of the universe with a seed of the divine, a mission that ran into problems.

-As a figure who the Gnostics believed was incarnationally related to the offspring of Adam and Eve, Seth, is credited with being the voice speaking in this most remarkable Gnostic text, The Second Treatise of the Great Seth.
-This text I believe is possibly one of the closest texts to the original expressions of what I am calling the Deep Christ, in the new dispensation of first century, as we will explore later in this web series.
+As a figure who the Gnostics believed was incarnationally related to the offspring of Adam and Eve, known as Seth, Jesus Christ is credited with being the voice speaking in this most remarkable Gnostic text, The Second Treatise of the Great Seth.
+This text, I believe, is possibly one of the closest texts to the original expressions of what I am calling the Deep Christ, in the new dispensation of first century, as we will explore later in this web series.

 “For those who were in the world had been prepared by the will of our sister Sophia … because of her innocence that has not been uttered.
 And she did not ask anything from the realm of all, nor from the greatness of the assembly, nor from the pleroma, when she previously came forth to prepare lodgings and places for the son of light and the fellow workers.
 She took materials from the elements below to build bodily dwellings from them.
 But having come into being in an empty glory, they ended in destruction in the dwellings in which they were.”

 This puts a whole different context to this idea of the “fall”.
 Jesus himself is saying that Sophia went ahead to “prepare lodgings and places for the son of light” as a sort of logistics event scout for a project that involved far more than just herself.
 This does not sound like an accident nor a result of folly.
 “She took materials from the elements below (earth?) to build bodily dwellings from them.”
-This is indicating that she came to this lower dimensional reality, and took the more dense elements of matter in which that was part of a larger plan to build human beings (of a divine nature?).
+This is indicating that Sophia came to this lower dimensional reality and took the more dense elements of matter as part of a broader plan to seed the divine human template here on earth.
 This is extraordinary and offers a revision of what is most commonly found in the Gnostic texts that effectively blame Sophia for her grandiose folly where she acted without her consort and as a result, creating the archons.

-Perhaps it was the later versions of the story, like the game of telephone, where instead of her coming with a distinct and noble purpose, the story devolved into her just being the one who left home without her husband who then got into a heap of trouble.
-Putting blame on her is understandable in light of the deeply entrenched patriarchal culture that was so prominent in that era, this was used to pointing the finger of blame at the woman.
+Perhaps it is like how a story can change over time, much like the game of telephone.
+Instead of Sophia coming with a distinct and noble purpose, the story devolved into her being the one who left home without her husband and then got into a heap of trouble.
+Putting blame on her is understandable in light of the deeply entrenched patriarchal culture that was so prominent in that era.

-Regardless of whether her problems were the result of folly or a failed mission, what is most consistent in the texts is that she becomes trapped by these lower “gods” called archons.
-Her being trapped then is the central plot line of the whole Christ drama as is being described in these Gnostic Sophianic texts.
+Regardless of whether her problems were the result of folly or a failed mission, what is most consistent in the texts is that she became trapped by these lower “gods” called archons.
+The plight of Sophia’s enslavement, therefore, is the central plot line of the whole Christ drama as is being described in these Gnostic Sophianic texts.

-As will be more apparent as we make our way through these mysteries, this is a story of profound importance to an understanding of ultimately who we are and where we lie in the whole mystery of creation.
+As will hopefully become clearer as we make our way through these mysteries, this is a story of profound importance to an understanding of, ultimately, who we are and where we lie in the whole mystery of creation.